koji-project/koji/docs/source/tag_inheritance.rst

 In the example you can see basic inheritance chain.
 You see ``child`` tag which is inheriting data from ``parent`` tag.
-Numbers behind tag names are numeric ids, which you don't need to care in normal situations, but which can be useful in scripting koji.
+Numbers behind tag names are numeric ids, which you don't need to care about in normal situations, but which can be useful in scripting koji.
 Four dots in the beginning of line are placeholders for different inheritance flags.
 These can be: M, F, I, N which denotes ``maxdepth``,